discordx-ts/discordx/docs/docs/general/dependencyInjection.md

 - TSyringe
 - TypeDi

-You first need to bind your di container to discordx before you import/define any `@Discord` classes (eg. be it from importx or another custom loader).
-In order to do this, just add `DIService.container = container` before the aforementioned importer:
+Before you import or define any `@Discord` classes, you must bind your di container to discordx (Whether imported from `importx` or another custom loader).
+To accomplish this, simply add `DIService.container = container` before the aforementioned importer, As shown in the examples below.

-eg

 ```ts title="TSyringe"
 import { container } from "tsyringe";